ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 </code-example>

-### Locally provided
+### Locally Provided

-This was possible because the `MoviesStore` is provided globally.
-For local providers, we have to tweak the test a bit.
+This is possible due to the `MoviesStore` being provided globally.
+For locally provided stores, some adjustments to the test are required.

 <code-example header="movies.store.ts">